bootstrapworld/codemirror-blocks/README.md

     import CodeMirrorBlocks from 'codemirror-blocks'
     import MyParser from './MyParser.js' //See example/parser.js for an example

+    // feel free to include the example css, or roll your own! require('codemirror-blocks/example/example.css')

     let cm = CodeMirror.fromTextArea(document.getElementById('mytextarea'))
     let blocks = new CodeMirrorBlocks(cm, new MyParser()) blocks.setBlockMode(true)